GuilhermePortella/GuilhermePortella/README.md

 ### About me
 <h5>A back-end developer from Brazil</h5>
-I am a Computer Science student in the second year, I am an intern at IBM in the programming sector, passionate about video games and Back-End programming
+I am a Computer Science student in the third year, I am an intern at IBM in the programming sector, passionate about video games and Back-End programming